 The New Ivies are an elite group of schools that are slightly easier to get into than the official Ivy League.
-What are the New Ivies and how do you get into them?
-Keep reading to find out!
+Keep reading to find out everything you need to know about them!

-While many students are familiar with Ivy League colleges, the New Ivies may be a relatively unfamiliar term.
+While many students are familiar with Ivy League colleges, there are other schools that offer great education as well.
 What does it mean for a school to be a New Ivy, how do they compare to the traditional Ivy League schools, and how can you get in?
-Below, we’ll explore everything you need to know about the New Ivies.
+Below, we’ll explore everything you need to know about the schools.

 Location: Chestnut Hill, Massachusetts